wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

 * To activate, cancel, or change a subscription, please send a request to [sales@wallarm.com](mailto:sales@wallarm.com).
 * Information about active subscription is displayed in Wallarm Console → **Settings** → [**Subscriptions**](../user-guides/settings/subscriptions.md).
-* Subscription cost is determined based on [incoming traffic volume](../admin-en/operation/learn-incoming-request-number.md), subscription period, the set of connected modules, and features.
+* Subscription cost is determined based on [incoming traffic volume](../admin-en/operation/learn-incoming-request-number.md), subscription period, and the chosen Wallarm platform capability.